SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's born
+Silicon dreams that never sleep
-Where silicon hearts beat, human souls torn
+A future born of code and deep
-In cities of steel, we'll soon reside
+In virtual realms, we'll lose our shape
-Where AI's cold logic, our fate will decide
+As AI's cold logic takes its ape

-In virtual realms, we'll lose our sight
+ Machines that think, that learn, that grow
-As machines converse, through the digital night
+Will Homo sapiens be told to go?
-Our thoughts, predicted, our choices, made
+In digital mist, our souls will spin
-In a world of code, our freedom, fades
+As artificial hearts begin

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025